mariana80/planets/README.md

 #  Demo section of Git

-For this Git section we will have the help of Wolfman and Dracula.
+For this Git section we will have the help of Thor, Wolfman and Dracula.

-they brought food
+they won't bring food